 About the Author

-Carla Birnbaum is thrilled to be a part of the phenomenal camper care team!
+Carla Birnbaum worked at Camp Ramah Darom for many years!
 She holds a BA in Communications from Oglethorpe University and a MA in Jewish Education from Siegel College.
 Carla currently works at the Jewish Federation of Greater Atlanta within the Community Impact division.
 Her job includes finding ways to create meaningful communal Jewish engagement within the North Metro Atlanta community.
 Carla’s work as an educator and curriculum specialist has earned professional accolades including two Solomon Schechter awards for programmatic innovation.
-Her primary role at Camp for the past five summers was running the Gan (day camper care for staff children) and helping with staff training and development.
+Her primary role at Camp for the last five summers was running the Gan (day camper care for staff children) and helping with staff training and development.
 Having worked with children of all ages throughout her life, Carla loves the way Camp amplifies Jewish identity in a way no other Jewish experience can.
 She was originally hired by Ramah in 1997 (the summer Darom opened), as tzevet (staff) drama.
 In her spare time, Carla loves photography, traveling and playing board games with her family.
 She is also an avid reader.
-Carla lives in Johns Creek, GA with her husband, Scott, daughters Isabella (13) and Hannah (11), and her rescue dog, Ginger.
+Carla lives in Johns Creek, GA with her husband, Scott, daughters Isabella and Hannah and her rescue dog, Ginger.